U.K. allows Huawei to supply some 5G network gear, despite U.S. pressure

 The White House and U.S. state department did not immediately respond for a request to comment.

-Huawei, though, was happy.
+Huawei, though, was happy about the decision.

-“Huawei is reassured by the UK government’s confirmation that we can continue working with our customers to keep the 5G roll-out on track,” said Victor Zhang, Vice-President, Huawei.
+“Huawei is reassured by the U.K. government’s confirmation that we can continue working with our customers to keep the 5G rollout on track,” said Huawei vice president Victor Zhang.

-“This evidence-based decision will result in a more advanced, more secure and more cost-effective telecoms infrastructure that is fit for the future.
-It gives the UK access to world-leading technology and ensures a competitive market.”
+“This evidence-based decision will result in a more advanced, more secure, and more cost-effective telecoms infrastructure that is fit for the future.
+It gives the U.K. access to world-leading technology and ensures a competitive market.”

-Sources told Reuters last week senior British officials had proposed granting Huawei a limited role in the 5G network — a “calculated compromise” which could be presented to Washington as a tough restriction but also accepted by British operators already using the company’s equipment.
+Sources told Reuters last week that senior British officials had proposed granting Huawei a limited role in the 5G network — a “calculated compromise” that could be presented to Washington as a tough restriction but also accepted by British operators already using the company’s equipment.

 Huawei, the world’s biggest producer of telecoms equipment, says the United States wants it blocked from Britain’s 5G network because no U.S. company can offer the same range of technology at a competitive price.

-The United States has argued that as 5G technology evolves, the distinction between the “edge” and “core” will blur as data is processed throughout the network, making it difficult to contain any security risks.
+The U.S. has argued that as 5G technology evolves, the distinction between the “edge” and “core” will blur as data is processed throughout the network, making it difficult to contain any security risks.

-Huawei’s equipment is already used by Britain’s biggest telecoms companies such as BT and Vodafone, but it has been largely deployed at the “edge” of the network and excluded in the “core” where data is processed.
+Huawei’s equipment is already used by Britain’s biggest telecoms companies, such as BT and Vodafone, but it has been largely deployed at the “edge” of the network and excluded in the “core” where data is processed.